redwoodjs/redwoodjs-com-archive/docs/form.md

 ## InputFields

 Inputs are the backbone of most forms. `<TextField>` renders an HTML `<input type="text">` field, but is registered with `react-hook-form` to provide some validation and error handling.
+Note that certain InputFields handle type coercion automatically, but you can always override the coercion or, if it's not built-in, set it manually via the `dataType` attribute (see [dataType](#datatype)).

 ```html
 <TextField name="name" className="input" />